 - Manipulation.
 Examples: provoking bad behaviour in others, playing the victim, emotional blackmail, feigning illness, using other people to deliver negative messages.

 - Self-Blame.
-Examples: apologising for everything, criticizing their own behaviour, inviting criticism.
+Examples: apologising for everything, criticising their own behaviour, inviting criticism.

 - Behaving manically.
 Examples: speaking, moving, and driving too quickly; overworking; spending too much money.